-What is Return on Equity (ROE)?
+What is Return on Equity?

 Return on Equity (ROE) measures the net profits generated by a company based on each dollar of equity investment contributed by shareholders.